Temporary residence permit in Poland – how to get a TRP in Poland?

 Who is entitled to apply for a uniform temporary residence and work permit?

-Unlike in the case of a standard work permit, where the application is submitted by the employer, the application for a uniform temporary residence and work permit is submitted by the foreigner himself.
 When submitting the application, fingerprints are taken.
 Therefore, the foreigner cannot submit the application through a proxy, but must do so in person.
 He may do so no later than on the last day of his legal stay in Poland.

 The foreigner submits the application to the voivode competent for the place of his/her stay in Poland.
 The details of the available methods of submitting an application may vary depending on the provincial office.
-Some offices provide, for example, for electronic registration of visits.
-Information in this regard should be sought on the official websites of the offices.

-Documents necessary for getting the permit
+Documents necessary for getting the temporary residence permit in Poland

 In order to obtain a uniform temporary residence and work permit, a foreigner must submit the following documents: